 Caffeine has many metabolic effects.
-For example:
+It:

-- It stimulates the central nervous system.
+- Stimulates the central nervous system.

 - Releases free fatty acids from adipose (fatty) tissue.